chalukya63/smart_parking/README.md

 # smart_parking

-smartparking system
-# Smart parking systems have emerged as a transformative solution to alleviate the
- perennial issue of parking space scarcity in urban areas.
+ Smart parking systems have emerged as a transformative solution to alleviate the perennial issue of parking space scarcity in urban areas.
 With the rapid urbanization and the ever-growing number of vehicles on the road, finding a free parking spot has become a daunting challenge for drivers, leading to congestion, frustration, and even